A Quick, Easy, Legit Way to Cut Prescription Drug Costs

 Then we changed our health insurance providers, a small matter that had slipped my mind that day as I drove through to pick up refills.

 The pharmacist asked if I'd changed insurance; I said yes, I had, and she responded, “That will be $178.”
 What?!
-Once I retrieved my jaw up from the steering wheel, I asked her why the price was so high.
-She explained it might be a combination of my previous coverage, pharmaceuticals and the high cost of meds.
+Once I retrieved my jaw from the steering wheel, I asked her why the price was so high.
+She explained it might be a combination of my previous coverage, pharmaceuticals, and the high cost of meds.
 I paid the new amount and could not get home fast enough to search for a cheaper place to get these meds filled in the future.

 I had to look at the search results three times before I could believe what I was reading.
 One of the links took me to the Rite Aid Rx Savings Program.
 I input the two medications in the search box provided, and the price quote came back as less than $26 total for a 90-day supply for both medications—about $8.75 per month, not even close to the $24 for 30 days I had been paying with insurance for quite a few years.

-I grabbed the receipts, bottles and paperwork and quickly rushed back to the pharmacy.
+I grabbed the receipts, bottles, and paperwork and quickly rushed back to the pharmacy.

 I asked the same employee about the Rite Aid Rx Savings Program and if my prescriptions would qualify.
 She hesitated, then asked me why I hadn’t requested information on the program when I was there earlier.
 I bit my tongue.
 It required a good deal of restraint, but I did not lash out, “Well, that would be rather difficult because I did not know about your savings plan!”